-However, like other neck conditions, whiplash injury also makes it harder for the injured person to properly rest at night, leaving one sleep deprived.
+However, like other neck conditions, whiplash injury also makes it harder for the injured person to properly rest at night, leaving one sleep-deprived.
 Sleep deprivation has adverse effects on the patients’ health as it can hinder the healing process after a whiplash trauma, which is why getting adequate sleep after such an injury is mandatory for helping the body recover quickly.
+Below, we have strived to explain what whiplash injury is and how you can properly sleep after being injured with it.

-According to Injury Care Live, whiplashes are spine injuries caused by a rapid and forceful back-and-forth movement under the influence of an external force.
-One of the most important cause of such injuries is rear-end car accident.
-Other causes of such injuries may also include high-impact sports (skiing or snowboarding), horseback riding and gymnastics.
-After a whiplash injury you can experience mild to severe symptoms.
+Whiplashes are spine injuries caused by a rapid and forceful back-and-forth movement under the influence of an external force.
+One of the most important causes of whiplash is road accidents especially rear-ended car accidents.
+Apart from road accidents or car collisions, the causes of such an injury may also include high-impact contact sports (skiing or snowboarding), horseback riding, and gymnastics.
+After a whiplash injury, you can experience mild to severe symptoms.

 The symptoms of a whiplash trauma include but are not limited to: